Conformally covariant boundary correlation functions with a quantum group: Various forms of the integral functions

 we define an integration surface

 rephased integrand

 and an integral function

 as follows.
-The surface $\SurfAsy$ is a mixture between a family of non-intersecting loops (see Section \ref{sub: basis functions as FW integrals}) and a deformed hypercube (see Section \ref{sub: deformed hypercube integral functions}) as illustrated in Figure \ref{fig: asymptotics integration}.
-We content ourselves to give the following slightly informal descriptions: \begin{itemize} \item There are $m$ variables integrated from $x_{j}$ to $x_{j+1}$, and they turn around each other like in the deformed hypercube integrals of Section \ref{sub: deformed hypercube integral functions}. \item For $i\notin\set{j,j+1}$ there are $l_{i}$ loops around $x_{i}$ starting and ending at the anchor point $x_{0}$, and they are nested and turning around each other like in the earlier families of non-intersecting loops of Section \ref{sub: basis functions as FW integrals}. \item There are $l$ loops around the entire paths of the deformed hypercube integrals from $x_{j}$ to $x_{j+1}$, and they are nested and turning around each other like in the families of non-intersecting loops, as if the entire deformed hypercube would be a single point. \item The rephasing and branch choice of the integrand is such that $\fAsy$ is positive at a point $\mathbf{w'}$ illustrated by the red circles in Figure \ref{fig: asymptotics integration}. \end{itemize}
+The surface $\SurfAsy$ is a mixture between a family of non-intersecting loops (see Section~\ref{sub: basis functions as FW integrals}) and a deformed hypercube (see Section~\ref{sub: deformed hypercube integral functions}) as illustrated in Figure~\ref{fig: asymptotics integration}.
+Trusting that the figure is sufficiently similar to the earlier ones, we content ourselves to give the following slightly informal descriptions: \begin{itemize} \item There are $m$ variables integrated from $x_{j}$ to $x_{j+1}$, and they turn around each other like in the deformed hypercube integrals of Section~\ref{sub: deformed hypercube integral functions}. \item For $i\notin\set{j,j+1}$ there are $l_{i}$ loops around $x_{i}$ starting and ending at the anchor point $x_{0}$, and they are nested and turning around each other like in the earlier families of non-intersecting loops of Section~\ref{sub: basis functions as FW integrals}. \item There are $l$ loops around the entire paths of the deformed hypercube integrals from $x_{j}$ to $x_{j+1}$, and they are nested and turning around each other like in the families of non-intersecting loops, as if the entire deformed hypercube would be a single point. \item The rephasing and branch choice of the integrand is such that $\fAsy$ is positive at a point $\boldsymbol{w'}$ illustrated by the red circles in Figure~\ref{fig: asymptotics integration}. \end{itemize}

 The integral function $\AsyInt^{(x_{0})}$ is then defined as